SooryaGeorge7/Paint-In-Cafe/README.md

   * The home page has all the information that visitors would need.For example, concept, price, bookings etc.
 * To find the enquiry form to submit in the case of wanting to book a table for an event.
   * The navigation link on top has a link t event enquiry page where there is a form to submit incase of bookings needed.
+  * The concept section in home page has an events enquiry link in the div that contains bookings.
+  * The about page contains an event enquiry link in the information section as well.
 * To be able to view gallery pictures of the cafe and paintings done at the cafe.
   * The images from the cafe are displayed in gallery page which can be viewed from the naviagtion links.
 * To  view the menu of the cafe on the site to see their options for food and prices.